-Gary Warby, Managing Driector at Premier Windows, takes you through what you need to consider when extending your home and finds the most competitive options are either a innovative conservatory or glazed home extension
+Gary Warby, Managing Director at Premier Windows, is here to take you through what you need to consider when extending your home, while also finding the most competitive options, be it either an innovative conservatory or a glazed home extension.

 These exploit new innovations in glass which deliver ever higher levels of energy efficiency, keeping heat in in winter.
 Solar reflective glass reverses the effect in summer to deflect heat gain from the sun.
 Glass is even self-cleaning.
 This puts a tick in the box against performance.
 But design is critical and in glazed extensions it’s now about anything but the ‘box’.
 This is where as an industry we have seen the greatest level of innovation.
 Glazed extensions and conservatories are available in a wealth of different designs, from contemporary to the classic.

-Premier Window and Doors works with the G12 and G14 National Installer of the Year, T&K Home Improvements to offer a complete range of conservatory options.
+Premier Windows works with the G12 and G14 National Installer of the Year, T&K Home Improvements, to offer a complete range of conservatory options.
 They’re a really cost-effective way of adding extra living space to your home and now at the start of spring, it’s a great time to add one to your home.
 We can support you through the whole process from concept design to delivery.

 Get a free quote